-But every time you take a medication, you also assume a degree of risk.
-In general, medication errors are one of the leading causes of death in the United States, and overdoses are specifically the number one cause of medication fatalities.
-But with proper care and handling, these errors can be minimized.
+Every time you take a medication, however, you also assume a degree of risk.
+Butt with proper care and handling, these errors can be minimized.

 Here are a few things to be mindful of when it comes to taking medicines:

 Ensure that you are taking the right medicine.
 Seniors who take several medications may confuse similar sounding medicines with each other.
-Although the FDA reviews names of drugs before the come on the market, looking for similarities, many brand names still sound a lot like each other (i.e. Zyrtec is for allergies while Zantac is for heartburn), and the manufacturers’ clinical names are often times multi-syllabic, tongue-twisting nightmares.
-Many drugs tend to look the same coming out of a prescription bottle as well (should I take the little white pill, or the other little while pill?).
+Although the FDA reviews names of drugs before they come on the market for similarities, many brand names still sound a lot like each other (i.e. Zyrtec is for allergies while Zantac is for heartburn), and the manufacturers’ clinical names are often times multi-syllabic tongue-twisters.
+Many drugs tend to look the same coming out of a prescription bottle as well (should I take this little white pill, or the other little while pill?).

 For patients with diminished mental capacities such as Alzheimer’s disease or dementia, the challenge to of getting proper prescriptions and dosages right can be daunting at best and downright dangerous at worst.

 Making sure you take the right medicine in the right dosage is best solved by using a pill minder.
 Sorting daily medications whether you are a patient or a caregiver is the best way to ensure that there are no medication mishaps.
 If a pill is not in the minder, then it does not need to be taken.
 Prescription bottles should be kept separate from the pill minder to further safeguard against wrong pill issues.